🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 VWAP also helps identify a target price for the security so traders can aim for the best exit or entry points, depending on the strategy they’re using.

 This benefits day traders, but also comes into play during corporate acquisitions, or big institutional trades.
+Retail investors can also make good use of VWAP.

 Accuracy

-One reason traders use VWAP is because it removes some of the static around a security’s price movement, and thus this indicator can provide a more realistic view of a security’s price throughout the day.
+One reason traders use VWAP is because it removes some of the static around a security’s price movements, and thus this indicator can provide a more realistic view of a security’s price throughout the day.

 Trend Confirmation

 Traders can also use the volume-weighted average price to gauge the strength and momentum of a price trend or reversal.
 When a price is over the VWAP, it might be considered overvalued.
 When it’s below the VWAP it may be undervalued.
-Thus it’s possible to determine support and resistance levels using the VWAP.

 Simplicity